plone/training/buildout_1.rst

         Products.PythonField = 1.1.3
         ...

     This is another special section.
 It has become a special section by declaration.
 In our :samp:`[buildout]` section we set a variable :samp:`versions = versions`.
-This told buildout, that there is a section named versions, containing version information.
-When Buildout installs eggs it will use the version defined in this section.
+This told buildout that there is a section named versions, containing version information.
+When Buildout installs eggs it will use the versions defined in this section.

 .. _buildout1-mrdeveloper-label: